Looking to find where and how best to invest Rs 25000 per month? Or have already decided to invest 25000 per month in mutual fund SIP?

 So if you are still thinking whether or not to start a SIP in equity mutual funds, I would suggest you stop thinking and start acting now.
 You have all the answers now and don’t need to wonder what would happen if I invest 25000 a month in mutual funds.
 You know exactly how much wealth your small regular systematic investments can create.

-So start investing if you still haven’t; or increase your SIP investments if you are already investing 25000 monthly in mutual fund SIP.
-Over long-term, you will do incredibly well.
+So start investing if you still haven’t, or increase your SIP investments if you are already investing 25000 monthly in mutual fund SIP in 2021.
+Over long term, you will do incredibly well.